 - 1. Coverage Options.
 Eligible employees may select coverage under any one of the health plans offered by the Employer, including health maintenance organization plans, the State Health Plan, or other health plans.
 Coverage offered through health maintenance organization plans is subject to change during the life of this Plan as a result of procedures contained in state bargaining contracts.
 Coverage offered through the State Health Plan is determined by Section 6A2. - 2.
 Coverage Under the State Health Plan.
-From July 1, 1993 through December 31, 1993, coverage under the State Health Plan will continue at the level in effect on June 30, 1993.
-Effective January 1, 1994 the State Health Plan will cover allowable charges for the following eligible services subject to the copayments and coverage limits stated.
+From July 1, 1995 through December 31, 1995, coverage under the State Health Plan will continue at the level in effect on June 30, 1995.
+Beginning with the 1996 insurance year, the State Health Plan will provide the following two (2) options: Option I, State Health Plan Select - will cover only care that is received from or authorized by the primary care clinic (except as specified in this Agreement and the Certificate of Coverage).
+Option II, State Health Plan - will cover both (1) care that is received from or authorized by the primary care clinic and (2) care received as a result of the employee's self-referral, as provided in the Certificate of Coverage.
+Effective December 31, 1995, the State Health Plan will cover allowable charges for the following eligible services subject to the copayments and coverage limits stated.
 Services provided through the State Health Plan are subject to the State Health Plan's managed care procedures and principles, including standards of medical necessity and appropriate practice.

-- a.
-Services received from, or authorized by, a primary care physician within the primary care clinic.
+a Services received from, or authorized by, a primary are physician within the primary care clinic.

+Options I and II.
 The following health care services under the State Health Plan shall be received from, or authorized by a primary care physician within the primary care clinic.
 The primary care clinic shall be selected from approved clinics in accordance with State Health Plan administrative procedures.
-Higher out-of-pocket costs as described in 6A2b apply to the following services if not received from, or authorized by, a primary care physician within the primary care clinic. - 1.
-Inpatient hospital services.
+Higher out-of-pocket costs as described in 6A2b apply to the following services if not received from, or authorized by, a primary care physician within the primary care clinic.

+- 1. Inpatient hospital services.
 One hundred (100) percent coverage. - 2.
 Outpatient surgery center services.
 100% coverage. - 3.
 Home health services.
 One hundred (100) percent coverage up to a maximum of five thousand dollars (\$5,000) eligible expenses per person per year. - 4.
 X-rays and laboratory test.
 One hundred (100) percent coverage. - 5.
 Preventive Care.
 One hundred (100) percent coverage. - 6.
 Physicians services.
-One hundred (100) percent coverage. - 7.
-Durable medical equipment.
-Eighty (80) percent coverage. - b.
-Services not authorized by a primary care physician within the primary care clinic.
-For services under 6A2a which are not authorized by a primary care physician within the primary care clinic in the 1994 insurance year: - there is a three hundred forty dollar (\$340) deductible per person with a maximum deductible per family per year of six hundred eighty dollars (\$680)
+One hundred (100) percent coverage. - Durable medical equipment.
+Eighty (80) percent coverage.